3. UNIX primer

 biofiles

-The first filed in the output, a file mode, represents file type and its associated permissions.
-For example, file mode drwxrwsr-x for biofiles:
+The file mode field in the output, represents file type and its associated permissions.
+For example, drwxrwsr-x for biofiles:

 character